 Race divides people by typologies that are falsely divisive and over-simplified.
-There's only one race—the human race—and the diversity of human appearance and behavior exceeds that of whatever "races" we may have learned from our cultural groups.
+There's only one race—the human race—and diversity in human appearance and behavior exceeds that of whatever "races" we may have learned.

 The science behind such classifications was always questionable, but such exercises in biological anthropology appealed to negative and positive stereotypes.

 Identity groups often think visually and symbolically, so the continuing appeal of racial thinking cannot be denied even as it is increasingly undermined by scientific research.